How to Properly Dissolve a For-Profit Corporation (in New Mexico)

 - $50 filing fee, paid by check in the name of “NM SOS”.

 Step 4: Submit Final Taxes

 Make sure you consult with your tax adviser, or CPA, as appropriate.
 Timing is important.
 You MUST file taxes, even if you cease operations, for the year you dissolve your business.
 This means you must file regular and normal corporate taxes the year following your dissolution, for the previous tax year.
 For example, let’s assume your tax year is the calendar year.
 If you dissolve on December 31st, you must file your corporate taxes by April 15th the following year.
 If you instead dissolve January 5th, you must file taxes two more times: The upcoming April 15th for the previous tax year, and the April 15th the following year, for the 5 days of operations this year.
-If you want to dissolve your company, perhaps you should make it one of your Top-10 Goals to complete before the 2012 New Year!

 - Consult with your tax adviser or CPA, as appropriate

-- File final tax returns, and make sure your accountant knows to indicate “Final Return” in the appropriate place on ALL tax forms, as well as any K-1′s
+- File final tax returns, and make sure your accountant knows to indicate “Final Return” in the appropriate place on ALL tax forms, as well as any K-1’s.

 Law 4 Small Business (L4SB).
 A little law now can save a lot later.
 Albuquerque business lawyers and Chicago business lawyers helping small businesses owners and entrepreneurs with business formations, dissolutions, mergers and acquisitions, and transactions.
+A Slingshot company.